 A Fluffy Shaggy Bob for Women Over 60

 Wear a medium shag bob for women over 60 to experience the ease of air-drying or reduced diffusing time.
 Texas-based expert hairstylist Terry Whiddon created this shag using an open curl system.
 “The basics of it are maximizing the use of convex and concave layers,” Whiddon explains.

-He goes on to say, “this shoulder-length medium shaggy haircut is so versatile and low-maintenance.
+He goes on to say, “medium shaggy hairstyles for over 60like this one are so versatile and low-maintenance.
 It can be as easy as washing hair with a conditioner plus a little curl product, then off you go.”

 Have a modern blonde shaggy cut to liven up flat, lifeless hair.
 A medium-length shag haircut has an abundance of layers that fill out flatter hair types.
 Finish off styling your layers with some dry shampoo to add extra texture.

-A full fringe adds great contrast to this lightly layered haircut into a Jane Fonda inspired shag.
+A full fringe adds great contrast to this lightly layered haircut, turning it into an androgynous Jane Fonda-inspired shag.

-This medium shag style works best on fine to medium hair.
+Medium haircuts with shagged pieces work best on fine to medium hair density.
 The locks look fuller, especially with a black hair color.

 Revamp your dark hair with a medium shaggy hairstyle with highlights and add texture and movement to your flat hair.
 Shaggy layers add width to your hair by bringing the shaping movement higher than normal layering techniques.

 Add some softly placed caramel blonde highlights to enhance the extra shape of your haircut and create more texture due to the multi-tonal effect.

 The Perfect Shag for a Square Face